Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/pokemobs.md

 - "sprinting" - if the mob is sprinting
 - "guarding_walking" - if the mob is guarding and walking
 - "walking" - if the mob is walking
-- lower case names of [CombatStates](../src/main/java/pokecube/api/entity/pokemob/ai/CombatStates.java) in order
+- lower case names of active [CombatStates](../src/main/java/pokecube/api/entity/pokemob/ai/CombatStates.java) in order
-- lower case names of [GeneralStates](../src/main/java/pokecube/api/entity/pokemob/ai/CombatStates.java) in order
+- lower case names of active [GeneralStates](../src/main/java/pokecube/api/entity/pokemob/ai/CombatStates.java) in order
 - "idle"

 ### Transient animations